20 Tips for Texting Between Dates

 Starting a conversation with someone you’re dating over text can be tough, but it’s essential for building a connection.

-To initiate a conversation so it’s set up to flow well and stay interesting, try to come up with engaging conversation starters that’ll pique their interest.
+To initiate a conversation so it’s set up to flow well and stay interesting, try to send some engaging conversation starters that’ll pique their interest.

 Some good texting tips are to discuss common interests, reference good moments from the previous dates you’ve had with this person, reference current events, or just ask about their day and share highlights from your own day.
 Show genuine curiosity and listen attentively to their responses.